cybera/openstack-images/README.md

   1. Stand up the Packer box using Vagrant (see the vagrant folder)
   2. Install rc files into the `rc_files` folder for the environment(s).
 Modify scripts as necessary.
   3. Run `UpdateAllImages.sh` or `cd` to the `scripts` folder and run the particular script you want.
+  4. Set the images to Public manually after testing.

 Caveats: